AminBhst/quartz-auto-config-boot/README.md

 }
 ```

-#### Annotate your job class with @QuartzJob and provide either the cron or the repeatInterval property
+#### Annotate your job classes with @QuartzJob and provide either the cron or the repeatInterval property
 ```java
 @QuartzJob(cron = "0 0/1 * * * ?")
 public class TestJob implements Job {